 Q. I need a divorce quick – what is the fastest route?

 The sad circumstances ended with our client getting his final wish, marrying his new bride.
-He did sadly pass away, but he got what he wanted too.
+He did sadly pass away, but his final wish was granted.

 Q. Can we change our minds if we decide not to go through with the divorce?